jagodki/Offline-MapMatching/README.md

 probabilities in the HMM and represent another part of the five tupel (Raymond et al. 2012: 2244).
 The expected value and the standard deviation can be set by the user.
 The expected value represents the best possible or expected distance between a candidate and an observer.
 In most cases, this should be a value of zero.
-The standard deviation is more tricky.
-Remember, that 95.45% of all possible values (in this case the distances between candidates and an observer) are within 2*sigma, 99.73% within 3*sigma.
-In my tests I got good results setting the standard deviation equals (expected value) / (n) with n between 2 and 3.
+The standard deviation of the distance between candidates and their observer is more tricky.
+Remember, that 95.45% of all possible values (distances between candidates and an observer) are within 2 * sigma, 99.73% within 3 * sigma.
+In my tests I got good results setting the standard deviation equals (maximum search distance) / (n) with n between 2 and 3.
 A too high or too low standard deviation can overemphasise or underemphasise the emission probability (compared to the transition probability) and maybe results in an incorrect map matching.